Coelurosauravus

-Coelurosauravus (meaning "hollow lizard grandfather") is a genus of basal diapsid reptiles, known from the Late Permian of Madagascar.
+Coelurosauravus (meaning "hollow-tailed lizard grandfather") is an extinct genus of gliding reptile, known from the Late Permian of Madagascar.
 Like other members of the family Weigeltisauridae, members of this genus possessed long, rod-like ossifications projecting outwards from the body.
 These bony rods were not extensions of the ribs but were instead a feature unique to weigeltisaurids.
 It is believed that during life, these structures formed folding wings used for gliding flight, similar to living gliding Draco lizards.

 Coelurosauravus is solely known from the type species, C. elivensis, which was named by Jean Piveteau in 1926 based on fossils from the Lower Sakamena Formation of Madagascar.
-The species Weigeltisaurus jaekeli from Europe was formerly considered a species of Coelurosauravus, but is now considered distinct.
+The species Weigeltisaurus jaekeli from Europe was formerly considered a species of Coelurosauravus, but is now placed in its own genus.

 History of discovery

-The only known specimens of Coelurosauravus were collected in 1907-1908 by J.-M. Colcanap, a captain of the French colonial infantry, in southwest Madagascar.
+The only known specimens of Coelurosauravus were collected in 1907–1908 by J.-M. Colcanap, a captain of the French colonial infantry, in southwest Madagascar.
 The precise location is not known, but it is likely from Mount Eliva near the upstream part of the Sakamena River, a tributary of the Onilahy River.
 In 1926, the specimens were described by Jean Piveteau as Coelurosauravus elivensis.
 In 1930 Weigeltisaurus jaekeli was described from specimens Germany.
 This European species is now known from numerous specimens found in Germany (and one in England), of which some were very well preserved.
 In 1987, Weigeltisaurus jaekeli was synonymized with Coelurosauravus as a second species, Coelurosauravus jaekeli.
 However, a 2015 study reinstated Weigeltisaurus as a separate genus for "Coelurosauravus" jaekeli, which has been retained by subsequent authors.
 In 1979 Robert L. Carroll placed one of the C. elivensis specimens into the new genus and species Daedalosaurus madigascariensis, based on supposed differences with the holotype specimen, but it has subsequently been regarded as not distinct from C. elivensis.